okaminu/angular-google-maps/README.md

 ```

-Add the following element `<google-maps></google-maps>` to your html template where map should be displayed
+Add the following element `<google-maps></google-maps>` to your html template where map will be displayed.

-Add AngularGoogleMapsComponent reference inside your module's component:
+Add AngularGoogleMapsComponent reference inside your component:
 ```
 @ViewChild(AngularGoogleMapsComponent) mapsComponent: AngularGoogleMapsComponent
 ```